 This post has some information about outlining using thicker thread.

 Do you like those little specks of light in his eyes?
 This post shows you three ways to add those catchlights.

 If you’re making a one-block project, go ahead and finish it up!

-If you’re making a bunch of gingerbread blocks to join into a quilt - maybe adding them to the other free Christmas blocks – have fun!
+If you’re making a bunch of nutcracker blocks to join into a quilt - maybe adding them to the other free Christmas blocks – have fun!